The Essential Guide to Choosing an EB1A Lawyer

 One of the most important factors to consider when choosing an EB1A lawyer is their experience and expertise in handling EB1A visa applications.
 Here are specific points to evaluate:

-3. Familiarity with Your Field: If possible, find a lawyer who has experience working with clients in your specific field (science, arts, business, etc.).
+- Familiarity with Your Field: If possible, find a lawyer who has experience working with clients in your specific field (science, arts, business, etc.).
 This familiarity can help them better understand your achievements and how to present them compellingly to USCIS.
+A lawyer experienced with published materials, published articles, major publications, and citation record can more effectively highlight your scholarly contributions and recognition, ensuring your case is presented with the strongest evidence of your expertise and impact.

 Communication and Availability